 Yes, both international and domestic students are eligible for a student loan.

-You can check jobs that have been advertised with FUSA at http://fusa.edu.au/jobs/ or you can check for any casual jobs that may become available at Flinders on http://www.flinders.edu.au/employment/vacancies/casual-vacancies.cfm.
+You can check jobs that have been advertised with FUSA at https://fusa.edu.au/jobs-board/ or you can place your name on the Flinders University Casual jobs register at https://www.flinders.edu.au/employment/casual-register.

 FUSA provides an emergency financial assistance service.
 We can assist you with supermarket vouchers or metrocards, if you have a short term crisis.
 If you need assistance over a longer period we can help with financial counselling.